stay connected without losing yourself.

 Sound like you?

-You stay quiet about things that matter to avoid conflict or tension.
+You stay quiet about things that matter to avoid conflict, tension, or the possibility of rejection

 Here’s what we’ll do together